Our Declaration of Faith has been extracted from The New Hampshire Confession of Faith and modified as indicated by print in italic.

 Of a Gospel Church

-We recognize no ecclesiastical authority other than our Lord Jesus Christ, who is the head of the Church (67).
-We believe that a visible New Testament Church is a congregation of baptized believers (68), associated by covenant in the faith and fellowship of the gospel (69); observing the ordinances of Christ (70); governed by his laws (71), and exercising the gifts, rights, and privileges invested in them by his Word (72); that its only scriptural officers are Elders (Bishops, Pastors), and Deacons (73), whose qualifications, claims, and duties are defined in the Epistles of Timothy and Titus.
+We believe that the Lord Jesus Christ is the head of the church, in whom, by the appointment of the Father, all power for the calling, institution, order or government of the church, is invested in a supreme and sovereign manner.
+(67).
+We believe that a visible New Testament Church is a congregation of baptized believers (68), associated by covenant in the faith and fellowship of the gospel (69); observing the ordinances of Christ (70); governed by his laws (71), and exercising the gifts, rights, and privileges invested in them by his Word (72).
+To each of these churches, according to his mind declared in his Word, he has given all that power and authority, which is any way needful for their carrying on that order in worship and discipline, which he has instituted for them to observe; with commands and rules for the due and right exerting and executing of that power.
+The Church's only scriptural officers are Elders (Bishops, Pastors), and Deacons (73), whose qualifications, claims, and duties are defined in the Epistles of Timothy and Titus.

 Of Baptism and the Lord's Supper